civil rights lawyer

 A reverse proffer is where you and your lawyer have a meeting with the US Attorney and usually the lead investigator, where you are completely silent the entire time.
-Its important that you don’t have any outbursts or any weird body language during the meeting.
+It’s important that you don’t have any outbursts or any weird body language during the meeting.
 At the reverse proffer the AUSA and the lead investigator will have a presentation where they will explain how they plan to easily convict you.
-A reverse proffer can happen in white collar case as well as a blue collar case; the determining factor is weight of the case and internal confidence of the assigned AUSA.
+A reverse proffer can happen in a white-collar case as well as a blue-collar case; the determining factor is the weight of the case and the internal confidence of the assigned AUSA.

 A reverse proffer meeting can sometimes be a good thing because it can help you have a much better understanding of what you are up against at trial.
 I think a good AUSA will always offer a reverse proffer.
 It shows they are confident in their ability as a prosecutor and shows you exactly what you expect to see at trial.
 It should also give you a glimpse of what they have in discovery for the future that they haven’t given you yet.

-Overall its a very positive thing.
+Overall it’s a very positive thing.
 I cannot think of a scenario where I would tell my client not to participate in a reverse proffer if offered by the AUSA.
+Contact our white-collar defense lawyers for a free consultation today!

 Brian J. Zeiger, Esquire, is an experienced and successful criminal defense and civil rights attorney.
 He is a seasoned trial lawyer with significant experience before juries and judges.
 Brian understands civil rights cases, including Taser, Wrongful Death, Excessive Force, Police Brutality, Police Misconduct, Malicious Prosecution, Monell Claims, Sexual Assault, Prisoner’s Rights, Time Credit, Medical Malpractice, and Medical Indifference.